Confidence

 But confidence is more nuanced and can be better understood as a state which naturally forms when deeper foundations are in place.

 This explains why someone can be highly capable and successful — yet still find they react under pressure.
+And why someone else, with fewer external signs of success, can move through the world with a quiet,

+This explains why someone can be highly capable and successful — yet still find they react under pressure.
 And why someone else, with fewer external signs of success, can move through the world with a quiet, unshakeable assurance.

-When we understand the different components, it means we can consciously create the right conditions that allow a deeper, genuine confidence to flourish.
+When we understand the different components, it means we can consciously create the conditions that allow a deeper, genuine confidence to flourish.

-Growing Confidence
+Nurturing Confidence

 Core